e18e/framework-tracker/CONTRIBUTING.md

 The current flow for collecting metrics is as follows:

-1. A PR is merged which triggers the CI Pipeline: `generate-stats`
+1. A PR is merged which triggers the CI Pipeline: `generate-stats` which uses functions from `packages/stats-generator` to run measurements for each framework
-2. The CI Pipeline reads the framework config from `.github/frameworks.json` and runs measurements based on each framework's `measurements` array
+2. The CI Pipeline reads the framework config from `.github/frameworks.json` and runs measurements based on each framework's `app` and `starter` config
-3. The collected metrics are passed into the final step which runs the scripts in `stats-generator`
+3. The collected metrics are passed into the final step which runs the scripts from `packages/stats-generator`
 4. The `stats-generator` reads `frameworks.json` and generates stats only for the configured measurements

 ### Framework Configuration